Distributionally Robust Optimal Auction Design under Mean Constraints: Robustly Optimal Second-price Auction

 We can pin down $\alpha$ using the mean constraint on $F$.
 Each bidder $i$ is chosen to be the highest bidder with probability $1/2$ , in which case his valuation is determined by $H$.
 With the remaining probability, he is chosen to be the second highest bidder, with valuation $\alpha$.
 Hence, the mean of each bidder's marginal distribution is:

 This equation pins down a unique solution for $\alpha$, as we will later argue in the general $n$ bidder setting.
 When $m=1/2$, $\alpha=0.317$, as is depicted in Figure \ref{fig:hyperplane_support}.

-Now we will turn to the problem of finding a $G^{*}$ so that this conjectured $F^{*}$ will be a best response by nature.
+Next, we construct $G^{*}$ so that the conjectured $F^{*}$ will be a best response by nature.
 If we take a step back, we can see that for any given strategy $G$ by the seller, nature faces the following problem:

 where $v_{i}:V\to\mathbb{R}$ is the projection map on the $i$th bidder's valuation and $\phi$ is the expected revenue from nature's point of view, $\phi(\mathbf{v};G):=\int_{0}^{1}\max\{v^{(2)},p\}\cdot1_{\{v^{(1)}>p\}}dG.$